chousheng/declarative-tabs/README.md

 ## Usage

-There are two ways to make tabs: regular and declarative.
-The regular requires users to explicitly insert and style tab HTML elements.
+There are two ways to make tabs using this library: regular and declarative.
+The regular requires users to insert and style tab HTML elements explicitly.
 The declarative enables users to describe tabs with minimal boilerplate and then call a JavaScript function to insert and style tab HTML elements automatically.
-The declarative is recommended.

-The regular and declarative examples below result in the identical DOM tree in the browser:
+The regular and declarative examples below result in the identical DOM tree in the browser, but the declarative is much more concise:

 ### Regular